wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

   - Start the Collective Controller server

-1. Run commands below in the same command shell as you used to build the serverPackage, to create a Liberty collective controller:
+1. Run the following command in the same terminal window as you used to build the serverPackage, to create a Liberty collective controller:

         /home/techzone/liberty_admin_pot/lab-scripts/createController.sh